MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Allows you to set a list of site url patterns that specify sites which are not allowed to run JavaScript JIT (Just In Time) compiler enabled.

-Disabling the JavaScript JIT will mean that Google Chrome may render web content more slowly, and may also disable parts of JavaScript including WebAssembly.
-Disabling the JavaScript JIT may allow Google Chrome to render web content in a more secure configuration.
+Disabling the JavaScript JIT will mean that Microsoft Edge may render web content more slowly, and may also disable parts of JavaScript including WebAssembly.
+Disabling the JavaScript JIT may allow Microsoft Edge to render web content in a more secure configuration.

 For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322). * is not an accepted value for this policy.